Mohrpheus78/Citrix/Citrix Client notification/README.md

 You can override the versions with these parameters:
 -WindowsClientMin "21.02.0.29" -MacClientMin "20.12.0.3" -LinuxClientMin "21.1.0.14"

-## Mail
-Use the Parameter MailButton to show the user a button which opens a predefined mail for the helpdesk, the drfault mailclient will be used
--Mailbutton True or False

 In a RDS environment you should configure the following group policies if you run logon scripts:

 **Administrative Templates > Computer Configuration**